Lernstick/Lernstick-Bridge/TEST_SETUP.md

 Now restart the agent with `systemctl restart keylime_agent`.
 If this fails make sure that the registrar is running and reachable from the device.

+## Registering the agent for strict mode
+For registering the agent at the Bridge for strict mode can be done with the `register_agent.py` script.
+It collects all the necessary information and then submits it to the Bridge.
+The script is only a reference implementation and normally the agents shouldn't submit their registration directly to the Bridge.

+Usage: `python3 register_agent.py "http://BRIDGE_IP:BRIDGE_PORT"`

 ## Building the Keylime Debian Package
 Note prebuild images can be found here: TODO